TylerJost/labLedger/readme.md

 ## Project Goals
 While this project should not require much maintenance, there are several features I plan on implementing:

 1. Commit flags.
 Commits could be prepended with tags such as RESULT: (commit message here) or FIGURE: (commit message here).

-2. Progressive addition to a base "notebook".
-This would enable a notebook that is repeatedly added to that could be edited in other software.
+2. A TUI that allows you to "browse" your notebook.

 ## Prior Work
 While researching names for this project, I came across the project [gitSum](https://github.com/louis-hildebrand/gitsum).
 It is an incredible name but I think the outputs/scope of each project are sufficiently different.
 I also had a previous coworker who had a much more extreme computational setup which was the inspiration for this project.